yichizhng/bwt/README.md

 histsortcomp.c
 A multithreaded implementation of histogram sort, using a compressed respresentation of the genome (2 bits / nucleotide).
+Somewhat faster than the uncompressed version.

 histtest.c
 Testing code for histsort.c